 - 2.7 Authors should adhere to discipline-specific rules for acquiring, selecting, and processing data.

-- 2.12 Funding sources and relevant conflicts of interest should be disclosed.
+- 2.11 Funding sources and relevant conflicts of interest should be disclosed.
+For more information on declaring conflict of interest, see here.

-- 2.14 Author(s) may withdraw the submitted manuscript at any time before CEJISS starts the production of the manuscript.
+- 2.13 Authors may withdraw the submitted manuscript at any time before CEJISS starts the production of the manuscript.
 The production of the article begins once the article is unconditionally accepted for publication and ends when the article appears on the CEJISS website.

-- 2.15 During the production of the article, Author(s) is/are informed about changes suggested by CEJISS (e.g. after language editing or final editorial suggestions) and is/are presented with the final form and content of the article.
-Author(s) shall approve the final form and content of the article while Author(s) can still suggest changes and corrections during this phase.
+- 2.14 During the production of the article, Authors are informed about changes suggested by CEJISS (e.g. after language editing or final editorial suggestions) and is/are presented with the final form and content of the article.
+Authors shall approve the final form and content of the article while Authors can still suggest changes and corrections during this phase.
 However, these changes and corrections should not alter the article’s academic content in a significant way.

-- 2.16 Author (s) may request the CEJISS Editorial Team to correct or retract an already published article.
+- 2.15 Authors may request the CEJISS Editorial Team to correct or retract an already published article.
 In this situation, the principles stipulated below (see 4.8 and 4.9 of the Ethical Guidelines) should be followed.
 Requests of this character should be raised in a timely manner, ideally no later than five days after the article appeared on the CEJISS website for the first time.
 Requests raised later than that shall be considered by the CEJISS Editorial Team only if they are specifically justified.
-Author(s) is/are obliged to cooperate with the CEJISS Editorial Team when the article is being corrected or retracted.
+Authors are obliged to cooperate with the CEJISS Editorial Team when the article is being corrected or retracted.

 - 3.1 Reviewers should agree to review a manuscript only if they have appropriate subject expertise and sufficient time to complete the review, in accordance with the journal deadline.

-- 3.2 Corresponding to our definition of authorship (see sections 1.6 and 2.1), reviews cannot be authored by AI tools.
-However, when preparing reviews, reviewers may use AI tools as supplementary tools for purposes such as language editing.
+- 3.2 Corresponding to our definition of authorship (see sections 1.7 and 2.1), reviews cannot be authored by AI tools.

 - 3.5 Reviewers shall keep recommendations to use their work to a minimum.